Chain Link Fence

 Help for the DIY

 Are you installing your first chain link fence?
 Installing a chain link fence may seem overwhelming at first because of all the parts and pieces that are involved.
 But with a little effort you can install your own chain link fence.
-The first thing to do is get familiar with all the various items.
+The first thing to do is get familiar with all the various chain link fence parts.
 Take a moment to look over the list below.
 Then look at a chain link fence in your neighborhood to see how all these different parts fit together.
 Then buy your chain link fittings from The Online Fence Store.
 There is no need to push an orange cart around looking for what you need.
 And why pay more for your fence parts?
 We are the only online fence supply store that you will need.

 Fence CalculatorWith our calculator it is easy to determine what you will need for your fencing project.
 Make a quick sketch of the fence line.
 Measure and record the distances between each terminal post.
 Using the calculator select the height of the fence.
 Enter the quantity of each type of terminal post.
 (The number of line posts needed will be calculated for you.)
 Enter the lengths for each fence section.
 The calculator can handle up to 12 different fence sections.